mpcoll/coll_painvalue_2021/README.md

 # Code for Coll et al., The neural signature of the decision value of future pain

-You can execute the code below to reproduce all analyses/figures in the manuscript.
+You can execute the line below to reproduce all analyses/figures in the manuscript.
 The BIDS formatted data root folder is the $DATAPATH folder and this repository is the $CODEPATH folder.

 The system parameters (e.g. number of cpus) should be changed in each script.
 Bootstrapping/permuting can take a long time.